Abdulrahman-jhn/Controlling-Two-DC-Motors-with-Motor-Driver/README.md

 -if both are high or low the motor will not run

-- the signal pins from the out put to the arduino is the pins that you want to but high or low on it
+-the signal pins from the out put to the arduino is the pins that you want to but high or low on it

 -circuit diagrams are included for the project